jdmonin/JSettlers2/README.txt

 If MySQL or another database is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation:

-  Warning: failed to initialize database: ....
+  Warning: No user database available: ....
+  Users will not be authenticated.

 The database is not required: Without it, the server will function normally except that user accounts cannot be maintained.